Resolving intimacy problems in a relationship

 Restoring intimacy in a relationship

-As the saying goes, it takes two to tango.
-Resolving intimacy issues very often requires both people to be open, honest, considerate and non-judgmental.
-It also may require one or both people to allow themselves to feel ‘vulnerable’.
-Here are some ways to get things started.
+Resolving intimacy issues requires both people to be open, honest, considerate and non-judgmental.
+It usually takes time to build up intimacy in a relationship.
+Below are some ways to get things started.

 1) Work on your communication skills